todd-herbert/heltec-eink-modules/docs/API.md

 ___
 ### `LCMEN2R13EFC1`
-Create a display controller object, for for model [LCMEN2R13EFC1](/docs/README.md#wireless-paper), which is used on "Wireless Paper" all-in-one boards.
+Create a display controller object, for model LCMEN2R13EFC1, which is used on "Wireless Paper" and "Vision Master E213" all-in-one boards.

+*`EInkDisplay_WirelessPaperV1_1` and `EInkDisplay_VisionMasterE213` are aliases for this class.*

 Display instances of this class should be declared without parentheses, or they will be mistaken for a function prototype.
 See example.